Top 8 Best Backend Frameworks

 Ruby on Rails is a server side web framework written in the Ruby programming language.
 If offers a similar design and philosophy to Django however offers a much more familiar setting to Ruby programmers.
 Ruby encourages the use of design patterns such as MVC (model view controller) and DRY (don't repeat yourself).

-A few examples of large websites built on Django include: Shopify, SoundCloud, Basecamp, GitHub.
+A few examples of large websites built on Ruby on Rails include: Shopify, SoundCloud, Basecamp, GitHub.

 - Large library of plugins available